Czech Republic - Data Protection Overview

 - ensures fulfilment of requirements following from international treaties binding the Czech Republic, and from directly applicable law of the EU;

-- issues, on its own initiative, opinions to the Parliament, on the proposed legislation in the field of personal data protection, if such legislation is not proposed by the Government; and
+- issues, on its own initiative, opinions to the Parliament, on the proposed legislation in the field of personal data protection, if such legislation is not proposed by the Government of the Czech Republic; and

 - co-operates with the EDPB, co-operates with similar authorities in other countries, with institutions of the EU and with bodies of international organisations operating in the area of personal data protection.